 First up is a long-form article I wrote earlier in the year about some of my personal and professional experiences during the 2010s, Heavy Words: Todd B. Gruel’s 2010s Reflections on a Life of Service to the Arts.
 The retrospective article is structured around a self-reflective narrative inspired by music albums released from each year of the decade.

-Next up is an annual series dedicated to honoring some of my favorite music releases from each year.
+Next up is an annual end-of-year review series dedicated to honoring some of my favorite music releases from each year.
 The lists will be structured within some fun, I hope, non-genre-specific categories that I created.
-In a twist to the intended norm for this series, this year’s end-of-year list will feature music from the 2010s as a supplement to my 2010s retrospective article.
+In a twist to the intended norm for this series, this year’s list will feature music from the 2010s as a supplement to my 2010s retrospective article.

 One of the more ambitious projects of the year is a multimedia blog series about a hiking trip to Camino de Santiago that I took during summer 2020.
 Even though this series is a bit delayed, and I can’t boast of hiking the entire Camino Frances route, I believe that it’s still worth commemorating that experience.